-In case of Securitization, the Bank normally invests in PTC's, issued by the SPV.
+In case of Securitisation, the Bank normally invests in Pass Through Certificates ('PTCs'), issued by the Special Purpose Vehicle ('SPV').
 These securities are classified as investments in the books of the Bank.
-Further, the portfolio is subject to mark to market in line with the Market Risk Management Policy.
+Further, the portfolio is subject to mark to market in line with the FIMMDA valuation guidelines/ Board approved Market Risk Management Policy.
 Investor (in case of Securitisation) takes credit exposure on the underlying obligors forming part of the Pool.
-The Bank has a strong credit monitoring process in place to monitor the credit quality of the underlying pool.
-Bank also has a detailed policy governing the use of credit risk mitigation to mitigate the risks in general.